ASalah00/Water-Monitoring-web-application/README.md

 Water quality monitoring:
-This project regularly monitors and tracks the pH value of the water and fitness of water for drinking purposes and display the result (SAFE/UNSAFE) on an LCD screen and on the web application.
+This project regularly monitors and tracks the Turbidity value of the water and fitness of water for drinking purposes and display the result (SAFE/UNSAFE) on an LCD screen and on the web application.

 The pH value of water is periodically updated to the user over the internet.
 The user may set a “safe pH range” as